 Victory for over 170 Paramed workers in Kitchener Waterloo!

 These workers were split into 2 groups which could easily be described as the haves and have nots.
 One group were receiving better wages and benefits than the other and shifts were also scheduled unequally.
-These workers who are required to travel between homes stated they were not being paid for all of their travel time and were sent home without pay when clients cancelled last minute.
+These workers, who are required to travel between homes, stated they were not being paid for all of their travel time.
+Plus, they were sent home without pay when clients cancelled last minute.

 “This employer was making it very difficult for workers to improve their position.
-Workers are expected to quit one group before they can apply to the other better paid group.”
-Said Union Organizer Ali Farman “There is no guarantee or even reassurance they would be rehired to either group once they quit.
-It leaves the workers with little hope for advancement”.
+Workers are expected to quit one group before they can apply to the other better paid group,” said Union Organizer Ali Farman.

 Workers also stated favouritism was strong in the area of preferential scheduling but felt that when they brought their concerns to management it was dealt with as insubordination.
 These workers are there to provide a service to their community members when they need it most but had no voice with their employer.